-This structure of the U.S. health care system has drawn both praise and criticism.
-Between 2005 and 2009, the United States was the world leader in five-year survival rates of prostate cancer (97 percent) and female breast cancer (89 percent), and was among the leaders in treating cancers of the colon and rectum.8 The United States is a significant innovator of medical technologies and pharmaceuticals, having accounted for 43.7 percent of new active pharmaceutical ingredients developed between 1992 and 2004.9 Patients in the United States also face much shorter waiting periods for elective surgeries than patients in many other developed countries.
-In 2015, for example, the median waiting period for hip replacement surgery was 100-150 days in Australia, Norway, Portugal, and Spain, and more than 200 days in Chile, Estonia, and Poland.10 per person on health care, more than twice the OECD average of \$4,069.
-Despite these levels of spending, U.S. life expectancy stood at 78.8 years, almost two years less than the OECD average.11 And among the major causes of death in comparable developed countries, the United States had lower than average mortality rates for cancer, but higher than average mortality rates for circulatory diseases, respiratory diseases, diseases of the nervous system, mental disorders, and endocrine and nutritional diseases.12
+But in the United States, most citizens purchase health insurance in the private market, allowing consumers to choose their own insurer and their desired level of coverage.11 This structure has drawn both praise and criticism, and it has called attention to the various strengths and weaknesses of the U.S. health care system.
+The United States has some of the best cancer survival rates in the world, due to a wealth of advanced technology and pharmaceuticals, more extensive screening, and more aggressive treatment.12 The United States is a significant innovator of medical technologies and pharmaceuticals, having accounted for 43.7 percent of new active ingredients pharmaceutical developed between 1992 and 2004.13 Patients in the United States also face much shorter waiting periods for elective surgeries than patients in many other developed countries.
+In 2015, for example, the median waiting period for hip replacement surgery was 76 days in New Zealand, 79 days in the United Kingdom, 92 days in Canada, and 125 days in Norway.14

+That said, public and private health-related spending in the United States reached 17.2 percent of gross domestic product (GDP) in 2017, dwarfing the 8.9 percent average among OECD nations.
+Also in 2017, the United States spent more than \$10,000 per person on health care, more than twice the OECD average of \$4,069.
+Despite these levels of spending, U.S. life expectancy stood at 78.8 years, almost two years less than the OECD average.
+And among the major causes of death in comparable developed countries, the United States has lower than average mortality rates for cancer, but higher than average mortality rates for circulatory diseases, respiratory diseases, diseases of the nervous system, mental disorders, and endocrine and nutritional diseases.